jtuoa/Autonomous-Food-Delivery-Robot_ROS/README.md

 ## Specifications
 *	Robot must be able to communicate to and from Laptop using the FPV camera transceiver.
 * Robot must be able to detect and process images obtained from the FPV camera transceiver.
-*	Robot can navigate from its charging station, to the customer specified table area, and back to the charging station.
+*	Robot can navigate from its home location, to the customer specified table area, and back to the home location.
 *	Robot can dynamically re-plan its path when it detects new obstacles in the map.
 *	Robot can play different music based on the feedback it receives.
 *	Robot can carry a maximum payload of 5 kg on hardwood floor, and 4 kg on carpet floor.

 ## Project Modules
 ### Map of "restaurant" space
 The CS north end floor space will simulate a restaurant space environment.
-The map will show the locations of the customer tables and charging station.
+The map will show the locations of the customer tables and home location.

 <div align="center">
   <img src ="img_src/map1.png" width ="200">